 - the pain is constant and more severe

-- fever is often higher
+- your fever is often higher

-- you may have other symptoms including chills, weakness, and confusion
+- you may have other symptoms, including chills, weakness, and confusion

-When there’s an infection in your abdomen, the surrounding tissues sometimes try to wall it off from the rest of the abdominal cavity.
-When this is successful, it forms an abscess.
-This is a closed off collection of bacteria and pus.
+When you have an infection in your abdomen, the surrounding tissues sometimes try to wall off the infection from the rest of your abdomen.
+The wall forms an abscess, a closed-off collection of bacteria and pus.